 Go to any dog park that has water around, and you're likely to see Vizsla running in and out of water.
 Every owner knows that the sleek Vizsla simply loves swimming; however, unlike a lot of other canines on this list of best swimming dogs, this breed is not built for the cold.
 A dip in the cold waters of the ocean is not what this pup has in mind.

 Pros – With low shedding and short hair, this is a great pooch for people who don’t have a lot of time to clean up after a dog.
 This canine is loving and affectionate with everyone it meets.

 Cons – The Vizsla is prone to separation anxiety and loneliness.
 It can become destructive and loud if left alone too often.
 Active and energetic, this pup doesn’t do well in a sedentary lifestyle.

-If you love days spent on the beach, picnics at the lake, or Saturdays around the pool, then one of these best swimming dogs are sure to be perfect for your lifestyle.
-Just remember, water can be dangerous for dogs and there are many risks of water intoxication in dogs if pet owners aren't vigilant.
-Always follow sensible safety rules around the water, whether going boating or simply being near water and knowing your swim-loving breed is likely to get into trouble (spoiler: get him a life jacket).
+If you love days spent on the beach, picnics at the lake, or Saturdays around the pool, then one of these best swimming dogs is sure to be perfect for your lifestyle.
+Just remember, water can be dangerous for dogs, and there are many risks of water intoxication in dogs if pet owners aren't vigilant.
+Always follow sensible safety rules around the water, whether going boating or simply being near water and know your swim-loving breed is likely to get into trouble (spoiler: get him a life jacket).